tatae3012/TipCalculator/README.md

 # TipCalculator
-A tip calculator that takes input from the user in the form of Bill amount, Tip% and Number of people and displays the output as the total amount to be paid by each customer.
+A Tip Calculator that takes input from the user in the form of Bill amount, Tip% and Number of People in order to display the output as the total amount/tip amount to be paid by each customer.